JarvisDong/A-Simple-Database-Application/CIS 451 Final Project Part II.md

 - check information on classes
 - find out people or class relavent to a major
-- check information on student/professor/department
+- check information on student and which class he/she is taking
 - find out if a student is a GTF
 - check class schedule